uncsdss/DATA992-Summer-2025-Team1/literature_review.md

-# Detailed Literature Review – NetApp Documentation Metadata Project
+# Detailed Literature Review – NetApp Documentation Metadata Augmentation

-This literature review supports our project goal of enhancing document retrieval and classification within NetApp BlueXP documentation.
+This literature review supports our project goal of enhancing document retrieval and classification within the NetAp documentation.
 We review methods in taxonomy design, metadata extraction, query reformulation, topic modeling, and retrieval evaluation to inform our metadata generation and search improvement strategies.

 ---

 ## 1. Taxonomy and Metadata Design

 - **Taxonomy and Its Role in Intelligent Search** – Bothra & Gautam
   Advocates the use of taxonomies and controlled vocabularies for improved content filtering and discoverability.
+Requires understanding the content of the documents well and probably human input.
   [Link](https://www.searchunify.com/blog/taxonomy-and-its-role-in-intelligent-search)

 - **Automated Metadata Annotation** – Gao et al.